India's Reliance Communications names former Bharti exec as CEO

-NEW DELHI, Feb 10 (Reuters) - Reliance Communications Ltd , India’s No.4 mobile phone carrier by customers and revenue, on Monday named Vinod Sawhny as its chief executive officer.
+NEW DELHI (Reuters) - Reliance Communications Ltd, India’s No.4 mobile phone carrier by customers and revenue, on Monday named Vinod Sawhny as its chief executive officer.

 Reliance Communications, controlled by billionaire Anil Ambani, previously had chief executives for its wireless, enterprise and international business divisions, but no overall CEO.